 In the Faculty of Letters, we pursue Japanese culture through the eyes of philosophy, history, and literature.
 We deeply study various Asian cultures which were a source of, and continue to have a profound influence on, Japanese culture.
 Further, we seek to deepen understanding of world currents.
 Our curriculum includes a variety of lectures and courses that provide practical knowledge and certification.

-The Department of Social Welfare was initiated in 1964 as part of the Department of Buddhism and is one of the oldest Social Welfare Departments in Japan.
-In 1992 the Faculty of Social Welfare commenced and in 2000 the Nursing Care Course was certified to train nursing care specialists.
+The Department of Social Welfare was initiated in 1964 as part of the Faculty of Buddhism and is one of the oldest Social Welfare Departments in Japan.
+In 1992 the Faculty of Social Welfare started and in 2000 the Nursing Care Course was certified to train nursing care specialists.

-The Departments of Clinical Psychology was set up to study psychological support, and the Department of Child Welfare was further set up to provide psychological support and education and welfare for children.
+The Department of Clinical Psychology was set up to study psychological support, and the Department of Child Welfare was further set up to provide education and welfare for children.